mneedham/venkat/README.md

 ## Release Notes

-### 0.0.1
+### 0.0.8

-Initial release of venkat, only works with python for now.
+* added php and kotlin language support
+* Better handling of file extensions
+* show all errors

 ### 0.0.7

 * Language support for python, javascript, ruby, java
 * better handling of result comments esp. for multiline
 * multiline results on new line

+### 0.0.1

+Initial release of venkat, only works with python for now.